williampsena/bugs-channel-ex/README.md

 - By project, implement the rate-limit strategy
 - Adds cache strategies
 - In db-less mode, define yaml as an option
-- Adds MongoDB as an alternative for event persistence
+- Adds PostgreSQL as an alternative for event persistence
 - Support BugsChannel HTTP routes
 - Grpc support
 - Adds Graylog as an plugin alternative